schollii/pypubsub/docs/usage/types_of_errors.rst

 a ``pub.ListenerMismatchError`` exception would get raised because listener3 *requires* arg2, yet the MDS inferred from listener0 has it as optional, indicating the sender may not provide it.
-Pypubsub is flagging the fact that listener3 is "more demanding" than the MDS can guarantee.
+PyPubSub is flagging the fact that listener3 is "more demanding" than the MDS can guarantee.

 Sender Exceptions